Meet our nursing team, the experts in clinical care

 In 2014, Julie began working as the clinical lead/ deputy manager in a nursing home, where she was responsible for clinical governance, auditing, and quality assurance.
 She assessed residents aged 43 – 104 prior to admission to ensure the facility was able to safely meet their needs.
 Additionally, Julie supervised approximately 33 clinical staff covering fields including end of life care, dementia care, chronic conditions such as COPD, heart failure, and renal failure; and support for family members.

 Julie has experienced many different professional settings, including hospice and district nursing.
 Her expertise is focused on making a positive impact to her customers and their families.
-Julie’s clinical experience is complemented by her additional teaching qualification gained at Coventry University.
+Julie’s clinical experience is complemented by her additional Mentor and Assessing Qualification gained at Coventry University.

 “To me, it is fundamental that care remains a choice,” she said.
 “A choice that is made by the person as an individual wherever possible, and one that involves that person in the planning of their care.”